 Capital One® Venture® Rewards Credit Card

 Call it a travel card that’s light on complexities.
-You’ll get a 50,000 mile bonus after you spend $3,000 on purchases within the first 3 months from account opening.
-And on a regular basis, you’ll earn two miles per dollar spent on purchases.
+You’ll get a 50,000-mile bonus after you spend $3,000 on purchases within the first 3 months from account opening.
+And on a regular basis, you’ll earn two miles per $1 spent on purchases.
+You can also earn 10 miles per $1 on thousands of hotels through January 2020.
 If you’re looking for a Capital One® credit card with more flexibility, this could be the ticket.
 Just note the annual fee: $0 intro, $95 after first year.

 Citi® Double Cash Card

 Citi® Double Cash Card is another great everyday card with a simple rewards program.
-The premise: One percent cash back on purchases, and another one percent cash back as you pay off those purchases.
+The premise: 2% cash back (1% cash back on purchases, and another 1% cash back as you pay off those purchases).

 With this card, “cash back” means actual cash.
-The annual fee is $0, and you’ll have a 0 percent intro APR on balance transfers for 18 months from the date of the first transfer when completed within four months from account opening.
-(After that, the variable APR converts to 14.49 to 24.49 percent percent based on your creditworthiness.)
+The annual fee is $0, and you’ll have a 0% intro APR on balance transfers for 18 months from the date of the first transfer when completed within four months from account opening.
+(After that, the variable APR converts to 15.99% - 25.99% based on your creditworthiness).
+There’s also a balance transfer fee of 3% (minimum $5).

 Blue Cash Preferred® Card from American Express

 Blue Cash Preferred® Card from American Express offers great rewards for your everyday buys.
-Hit an eligible U.S. supermarket and get 6 percent cash back on up to $6,000 in eligible purchases in a calendar year (then 1 percent).
-Gassing up the car or hitting the mall?
-You’ll get 3 percent cash back on eligible purchases made at U.S. gas stations and select U.S. department stores — plus 1 percent back on all other eligible purchases.
+Hit an eligible U.S. supermarket and get 6% cash back on up to $6,000 in eligible purchases in a calendar year (then 1%).
+Gassing up the car?
+You’ll get 3% cash back on eligible purchases made at U.S. gas stations.
+You can also earn 6% cash back on select U.S. streaming subscriptions, 3% cash back on transit (including taxis/rideshares, parking, tolls, trains, buses and more), plus 1% back on all other eligible purchases.

-This card also comes with an impressive welcome offer: $200 statement credit after you spend at least $1,000 on purchases within the first 3 months.
-And you’ll get a 0 percent introductory APR on purchases and balance transfers (made in the first two months) for the first 12 months.
-(After that, the variable APR converts to 13.99 to 24.99 percent based on your creditworthiness.)
+This card also comes with an impressive welcome offer: $250 statement credit after you spend at least $1,000 on purchases within the first 3 months.
 All in all, it’s a compelling and versatile option, but you’ll have to pay an annual fee of $95.

 If you’re a die-hard GM driver or a GM lessee who trades vehicles every two to three years, the BuyPower Card from Capital One® could be a useful tool in your toolbox.